jperez0630/marinerds/pages/Articles/best 4-Seamer.md

 Based on his ridiculously low extra-base hits allowed, I wanted to go with Woo, but the fact that he has been hurt so much this year has really limited his innings.<br>
 So, who has the best 4-Seam Fastball overall?
 For having stellar command, plus velocity, slightly above average spin and exceptional results to boot, let’s crown George Kirby as  having the best 4-Seam Fastball on the M’s Staff.<br>

-## Puttin a bow on it
+## Putting a bow on it
 Definitely fun seeing how well the M’s utilize the 4-Seamer.
-The plan is to do a similar exercise with the Sinker and Slider as well
+The plan is to do a similar exercise with the Sinker and Slider as well.
 Until next time.<br>

 Go M’s!